 The futureHAUS goes to Dubai

-Virginia Tech is the only U.S based team out of 15 university teams selected to compete in the Solar Decathlon Middle East.
-Eleven countries are represented in the competition.
+Virginia Tech won first place in the Solar Decathlon Middle East in November of 2018.
+The interdisciplinary team represented the United States and competed against 14 international universities from eleven countries.
 Created by the United States Department of Energy in 2002, the Solar Decathlon is an international biennial competition aimed at sustainability, innovation, and research.

-Located at the Mohammed bin Rashid Al Maktoum Solar Park in Dubai, UAE, the competition provides the challenge of adapting design to heat, dust, and humidity.
-The competition requires houses to use solar energy as the only energy source and employ technologies that permit maximum energy efficiency.
+The competition was located at the Mohammed bin Rashid Al Maktoum Solar Park in Dubai, UAE, soon to be the largest single-site solar park in the world.
+The competition required houses to use solar energy as the only energy source and employ technologies that permit maximum energy efficiency.

 After many late nights, research, hard labor, and coffee runs, the FutureHAUS is complete!
 The competition called the Solar Decathlon is being held in Dubai from November 14th-29th, 2018...